Copa Catalunya Basketball: Championship format

-At the half of the league, will organize an All Star match, at its own discretion.
-The format of this match will face a selection of players from Group 01 to a selection of players from Group 02.
+At the half of the league, it will organize an All Star match, at its own discretion.
+The format of this match will be a selection of players from Group 01 and a selection of players from Group 02.

 Seasons

 Copa Catalunya

 All Copa Catalunya Seasons since 1999.

 Copa Federació

 All Star

 1 CB Castellar played CC 1ª Categoria, but the player was invited to participate.